Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4-Bit-Quantization-Models-QLoRa.md

 <br>

 First, let’s understand the terms, mathematically, the rank of a matrix refers to the number of linearly independent vectors in a matrix.
 Linearly independent vectors are vectors that can not be produced by linearly combining other vectors.
 As a result, they are considered the most important ones in the matrix that can not be constructed from others vectors and contain unique information.
-With this in mind, for an $m$ x $n$ matrix $A$, if the rank of this matrix is less than the number of its columns or rows, $rank (A) < min(m, n)$, we say that A is *rank-deficient* or has a *low-rank*.
+With this in mind, for an $$m$$ x $$n$$ matrix $$A$$, if the rank of this matrix is less than the number of its columns or rows, $$rank (A) < min(m, n)$$, we say that A is *rank-deficient* or has a *low-rank*.

 <br>